Jon Holmes: Career

-On 19 December 2012, it was announced that Holmes would be taking over from Danny Wallace as presenter of the XFM London breakfast show from 7 January 2013.
-A podcast to accompany the show was released on 11 January 2013, charting at number 13 in the UK iTunes Podcast chart.
+From January 2013, Holmes presented the XFM London breakfast show.
+A podcast to accompany the show was released on 11 January 2013.
 The show ran on weekdays between 6am and 10am.
-Holmes made the headlines again after a controversial joke about the Irish at the Winter Olympics.
+Holmes made the headlines again after a racist joke about the Irish at the Winter Olympics.
 Holmes was nominated for 'Presenter of the Year' at the 2015 Commercial Radio Awards.